PacktPublishing/Green-Software-Engineering/Chapter_6/gse-api-test/README.md

 # Measuring Web Application Sustainability

-This example uses [sitespeed.io](https://www.sitespeed.io/), a sophisticated performance monitoring tool integral to refining our web development practices.

-Sitespeed.io features several modules, each designed to evaluate different aspects of web applications.
-In this book, we concentrate on the sustainability module, which employs the Sustainable Web Design (SWD) model to assess the CO2 emissions of web applications.

-For this example, we will analyze the New York Times website (nytimes.com).
+This example uses [The Green Metrics Tool (GMT)](https://github.com/green-coding-solutions/green-metrics-tool), an open-source software solution designed to measure the energy consumption and CO2 emissions of software applications.

 ## Prerequisites